Written by Elizabeth Kozlov

 In order to qualify for Phase 2 licensing, an Applicant must establish that:

 (1) the Applicant was engaged prior to January 1, 2016, in the same type of Non-Retailer Commercial Cannabis Activity for which it now seeks a License;

 (2) the Applicant supplied an EMMD prior to January 1, 2017; and

 (3) the Applicant qualifies under the Social Equity Program.

 Only Non-Retail Cannabis Business applicants that qualify under the Social Equity Program will be accepted.
 Retail or microbusiness applicants are excluded from Phase 2.
-You can find more information on eligibility guidelines here.

 The DCR will process applications submitted within the 30 day window in the order of submission, but don’t expect a speedy turnaround time.
 To date, the DCR has received hundreds of applications.
 Also, an incomplete application will further delay processing times.